 ”failed with EPERM” error

-You may encounter a “failed with EPERM” error when trying to profile a process withperf.
+You might see a “failed with EPERM” error when you profile a process withperf.

 kernel.perf_event_paranoid is set to -1.